 The most interesting exercise we did that helped unlock Tillie's withers and shoulders was to ask her on a small 15m circle to bring her shoulder in (trying not to use the inside rein - guiding only) with the outside rein but pushing and using the inside leg to get her to step over and fill the outside.
 I needed to be better about closing and supporting the outside rein and once I did she did it well.

+It decided to downpour in the middle of the lesson despite no clouds to be seen in bright sun.
 Very odd, but kinda cool outside the getting soaked part.
-Trainer commented it would prep us for our first 2*
+Trainer commented it would prep us for our first 2* at FH!
+Not that we will ever get there ;)

 My looming Lameness worries